AndreyTss/CodeWars/README.md

 # CodeWars

 ## ⚠ Disclaimer
 ##### I created this repository mainly to control my progress.
-I do not pursue the goal of mass distribution of solutions, so I urge everyone to decide on their own!!!
+I do not pursue the goal of mass distribution of solutions, so I urge everyone to solve on their own!!!
 > * Codewarriors are **strongly encouraged not to look** at your solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches
 > * Codewarriors **should  not** submit your solutions as their own
 > * You will not be accepting contributions of any form to this repo